 Electrical meters

 Pacer offers different electrical meters, each specializing in a specific task.
 These electrical meters are designed to measure one or more properties of your electrical system.
 They are built to help you diagnose, understand, and manipulate parts of your electrical system so you can get your desired result.
-For example, our clamp meters allow you to measure how many amps are flowing through a given wire or cable without having to interrupt the circuit or disconnect anything.
+For example, our clamp meters allow you to measure how many amps are flowing through a given wire or cable without having to interrupt the circuit or disconnect power.

 Fish tapes